jotoft/bastucarlman/README.md

 # Bastucarlman

-Kalman filter test for rejecting unreasonable measurement values from temp sensor.
+Kalman filter test for rejecting unreasonable measurement values from temp sensor, and keeping as accurate track of the temperature as possible.